 Hand-knitting creates close ties with the object made; tracing its evolution and progress reminds one of where, when and how it was made.
 A good darn also requires craftsmansship, and the experience of the mending process allows one to create a similar connection with shop-bought clothes.
 Thinking about how the garment was acquired, the occasions it was worn and the motivation fo the repair can reinforce that relationship.
 By writing this blog, running darning workshops and taking repair work commissions I hope to provide inspiration, skills and services to people and persuade them that shop-bought clothes deserve care and attention too, just like that precious hand-knit.

 As the MEND*R in Residence during the MEND*RS Symposium, I shall be working on the MUM+DAD sweater.
-Rachael Matthews from Prick Your Finger gave me one of her dad’s sweaters to repair:
+Somebody gave me one of her dad’s sweaters to repair:

-Rachael’s dad, who makes the most beautiful knitting tools by the way, appears to have an occasional habit of spilling his dinner down his front.
+Their dad appears to have an occasional habit of spilling his dinner down his front.
 Dirty jumpers then get lost somewhere in the depths of his wardrobe, where they languish, and moths have a feast.
 There’s nothing they like more than some gravy with their finest lambswool Sunday dinner.
 As you can see, this is a Big Job.
 But this story isn’t over yet, as the mending yarn is also special.
 Usually I mend clothes with shop-bought mending thread or knitting yarns.
-However, this jumper is being repaired with a very special yarn: it is Rachael’s mum’s very first hand-spun and hand-dyed mohair yarn:
+However, this jumper is being repaired with a very special yarn: their mum’s very first hand-spun and hand-dyed mohair yarn:

 As you can see, it is rather slubby in nature, and the colour hasn’t evenly saturated the fibres.
 However, this should not be regarded as a defect.
 Perhaps it would not be the easiest yarn to knit with, but it gives a nice texture to the darned patches, which contrasts beautifully with the flat green of this fine-knit jumper: